Home | Photos | Micro history | RAF 69th | The AJO | Saxon horse | more ▼

 Introducing Apple II - You've just run out of excuses for not owning a personal computer

-The Apple II was one of the "1977 Trinity" - along with the and the - which were the first three true personal computers to be launched.
-The PET was actually first, being demoe...
+The Apple II was one of the "1977 Trinity" - along with the Commodore PET and the Radio Shack TRS-80 - which were the first three true personal computers to be launched.
+The PET ...

 North Star advert thumbnail